G1NO/Song-to-Genre-Classifier/README.md

 So, in order to do this, I believe we should take an approach similar to how Shazam matches a "fingerprint" of a song to its database, and use an artificial neural net to match a "fingerprint" of a song to another very closely related fingerprint.
 However, before I take on that endeavor, I'd like to first see if I can classify a song into a genre, to see how accurate this approach could be....

-  So, first off, an introduction to the project, and we begin by viewing a song by it's inherent signal process: [Here](https://github.com/G1NO/Song-to-Genre-Classifier/blob/master/Intro_load_data.ipynb)
+  So, first off, an introduction to the project, and we begin by viewing a song by it's inherent signal process: [Signal Processes by Genre](https://github.com/G1NO/Song-to-Genre-Classifier/blob/master/Intro_load_data.ipynb)

   Pretty cool to be able to visualize a song like this...as a signal.
 You can start to see the different patterns among the different genres.